Longitudinal Knowledge Assessment

 Service on data and safety monitoring boards for the following companies, with honoraria:

-- Society of Critical Care Medicine, Associate Editor of Critical Care Medicine
+• The Society of Critical Care Medicine, senior editor of Critical Care Medicine

-As of June 2022, Dr. Iacovella reported no ongoing external relationships.
+As of April 2024, Dr. Hadique reported no ongoing external relationships.

 John McArdle, MD

-Dr. McArdle, who is board certified in internal medicine, pulmonary disease, and critical care medicine, is employed in the full-time clinical practice of pulmonary and critical care medicine for Starling Physicians, PC.
-He is also Chief of the Pulmonary Division at Hartford Hospital and he is co-Director of the Marie and Raymond Beauregard Central Connecticut Adult Cystic Fibrosis Program.
+Dr. McArdle, who is board certified in internal medicine, pulmonary disease and critical care medicine, is employed in the full-time clinical practice of pulmonary and critical care medicine for Starling Physicians, P.C.
+He also serves as a pulmonary/critical care attending physician at Saint Francis Hospital in Hartford, Connecticut.
+He is the former chief of the Pulmonary Division at Hartford Hospital and served as co-director of the Marie and Raymond Beauregard Central Connecticut Adult Cystic Fibrosis Program at Hartford Hospital.

-As of July 2021, Dr. McArdle reported the following external relationships:
+As of April 2024, Dr. McArdle reported no ongoing external relationships.

 Jennifer Wilson, MD